 Mr. Lima has been working with Professor Michael Peterson and his condensed matter theory research group over the last year.
 He is applying Density Functional Theory (DFT) for determining magnetic spin exchange interactions in novel materials.
 His current project is using DFT to understand and model the magnetic behavior of a particular transition metal oxide recently synthesized in the CSULB Chemistry Department.
 He is also participating in a Research Experience for Undergraduates (REU) at the University of Connecticut, studying problems in mathematical physics.

 Mr. Lima’s long-term goals are to apply his theoretical knowledge to problems in condensed matter physics and materials science.
 He would like to use the tools and knowledge he gains to benefit others, preferably to build machines that help solve difficult optimization problems.
 To that end, he would like to pursue his PhD in Physics with Professor Ortiz at Indiana University at Bloomington to study Quantum Information and algorithm generation.

 The Elmer Carvey Memorial Scholarship was established in honor of Elmer Carvey, an active member of the SCCAVS from 1964 until 1982.
-The Scholarship is awarded to undergraduate students attending public, four-year colleges in California who are planning careers in areas of interest to the society, which include vacuum-related technologies, surface and thin film science, nanotechnology, the understanding of materials properties, and the development of new materials.
+The Scholarship is awarded to undergraduate students attending public, four-year colleges in California who are planning careers in areas of interest to the society, which include vacuum-related technologies, coatings, surface and thin film science, nanotechnology, the understanding of materials properties, and the development of new materials.
 The stipend is $1,500.00 for one year.